Let me start off by saying this: a graphic designer is as essential (or even more) to a company as the product or service itself.

-With a Shaw Academy rating of 4.9 out of 5, this online graphic design course is worthy of a ranking in our list.
-The course has 4 modules, which take approximately 16 weeks to complete.
+This online graphic design course on Shaw Academy has 4 modules, which take approximately 16 weeks to complete.
 However, do not let the extensiveness of the course intimidate you.
 It is a fully customizable course that allows you to set your own pace of learning.
 Plus, the course fully supports contact with the instructors.
 This customization aspect ensures that despite the comprehensiveness of the material, the classes won’t be overwhelming to the attendees.

 Intermediate/advanced/proficient/diploma in graphic design.
 These are the four modules that one will be enrolling in this course.
 Unfortunately, the course does not contain a module for beginners.
 However, for more advanced learners, the materials are great.
 The focus of the tutorials is on the holy trinity (Adobe Photoshop, Adobe InDesign, and Adobe Illustrator) of graphic design.